Finite actions and asymptotic charges at null infinity for any spin: Renormalization of the action in Bondi-like gauge

 We now focus on the limit of eq.~\eqref{theta^r} as $r = R \to \infty$ at fixed $u$, and on the corresponding patch in \eqref{eq:Sreg}.
 In this limit, one approaches the region of the boundary corresponding to future null infinity $\mathscr{I}^+$, and our goal will be to identify a boundary term defined on the regulating surface canceling the divergences in $R$ of eq.~\eqref{eq:Sreg}.
 Notice that in this limit the last term in eq.~\eqref{eq:Sreg} gives a corner contribution localized at the future/past boundaries $\mathscr{I}^+_\pm$ of $\mathscr{I}^+$.
 A similar treatment apply to $\mathscr{I}^-$, while to discuss the renormalization of the action in the remaining regions of the boundary of Minkowski space it would be more efficient to consider other coordinate systems and we do not address this issue here.
 Eq.~\eqref{on-shell} then shows that $\hat{\theta}^r[\phi_\text{rad},\phi_\text{rad}]$ gives a contribution which remains finite in the limit $R \to \infty$ (at fixed~$u$) for any value of $D$.
 The terms in the first line of \eqref{eq:Sreg} and the corner term, depending on~$\kappa_\epsilon^{r\mu}[\phi]$, diverge instead in this limit when $D > 4$.

 Before discussing how to cancel these divergences, let us stress that for $s=1$ and $\lambda = 1$ one obtains

 involving in particular the field strength of $B^\mu$.
 This term vanishes when $B^\mu$ is pure gauge, thus \eqref{eq:Sreg} implies that the on-shell Maxwell action in flat space is manifestly finite up to corner terms.
 For $\lambda \neq 1$, one can regularize the action (again up to corner terms) by adding the covariant boundary term \eqref{cov_bnd_term} that gives back the manifestly gauge-invariant, $\lambda = 1$ form of the action.
-For $s>1$, the first \mbox{de Wit}--Freedman connection entering the bilinear \eqref{bilinear} transforms instead as $\delta \Gamma^\alpha{}_{\mu_{s}} = - 2\, \pr^2{}_{\!\!\!\mu} \epsilon^\alpha{}_{\mu_{s-2}}$, and one has to add a boundary counterterm for any value of $\lambda$.
+For $s>1$, the first \mbox{de Wit}--Freedman connection entering \eqref{bilinear} transforms instead as $\delta \Gamma^\alpha{}_{\mu_{s}} = - 2\, \pr^2{}_{\!\!\!\mu} \epsilon^\alpha{}_{\mu_{s-2}}$, and one has to add a boundary counterterm for any value of $\lambda$.

 In view of \eqref{eq:Sreg}, we now specialize eq.~\eqref{theta^r} to field configurations in which $\psi = \delta_\epsilon \phi$ is a pure-gauge contribution involving only higher-spin supertranslations, as in eqs.~\eqref{on-shell} and \eqref{eq:hatCi1is}.
-Since the variation of each field component under supertranslations is homogeneous in $r$, the gauge invariance of the component $M_{ri_{s-1}}$ of the equations of motion (see eq.~(140) of \cite{Campoleoni:2017qot} for an explicit expression) implies
+Since the variation of each field component under supertranslations is homogeneous in $r$, in \eqref{theta^r} the operator $r\pr_r$ just produce a factor, \emph{i.e.}, $r\pr_r \delta_\epsilon \phi_{u_{s-k}i_k} = (k-1)\, \delta_\epsilon \phi_{u_{s-k}i_k}$.
+Moreover, the gauge invariance of the component $M_{ri_{s-1}}$ of the equations of motion (see eq.~(140) of \cite{Campoleoni:2017qot} for an explicit expression) implies

 For $s=1$, eq.~\eqref{T_rel} gives $\delta_\epsilon A_u =0$.
 One then has (for $s\ge2$)

 where we also integrated by parts a $\cD_i$, an operation which does not spoil the structure \eqref{eq:Sreg} of the on-shell action (we neglect total divergences on the sphere, whose integral vanishes).